 The purpose of this research study is to identify brain activation patterns in response to deep brain stimulation (DBS).
-To participate in this study, participants are required to have had a DBS implant.
+To participate in this study, participants are required to have had a DBS implant or to be healthy controls without a history of a neurological disorder.
 Participants will undergo screening, a motor assessment session and a 30-minute Magnetic Resonance Imaging (MRI) session where their DBS device will be turned on and off in a cycled pattern.
-This study will be separated over 3 visits (Visit 1 for screening, Visit 2 for motor assessments and Visit 3 for the MRI scan).
-The total study duration will be approximately 3 hours.
+This study will be separated over 3 visits (Visit 1 for screening, Visit 2 for motor assessments and Visit 3 for the MRI scans).
+The total study duration will be approximately 5 hours.

 NeuroDerm Ltd. has begun a study of an investigational drug (also known as an experimental drug and is being studied to see if a disease or medical condition improves while taking it) called ND0612 as a possible treatment for Parkinson's disease.
 ND0612 is a solution of levodopa/carbidopa (LD/CD) delivered as a continuous subcutaneous (SC, meaning under the skin) infusion through a pump system to treat Parkinson's disease.

 The study is divided into 6 periods.
 Those periods are as follows:

 - Maintenance Period: 12 weeks

 Subjects will need to come to the study center at least 8 times, and an additional 7 times if he/she participates in the treatment extension period; in addition to visits to the study center, some visits/activities will be performed over the phone.

 The infusion pump is worn and administered via 2 infusion sites: abdomen or outer thigh, with locations being changed on a daily basis.